ezzheng/habsim/OPTIMIZATIONS.md

 - `CACHE_TTL = 3600` (1 hour) in `simulate.py`

 **Ensemble Mode**:
-- Auto-enabled when `/sim/spaceshot` is called
+- Auto-enabled when `/sim/spaceshot` is called (ONLY endpoint that extends ensemble mode)
-- Duration: 60 seconds (1 minute, auto-extends with each ensemble run)
+- Duration: 60 seconds (1 minute, auto-extends with each ensemble run, but capped at 5 minutes maximum)
-- Auto-trims cache to 5 simulators after expiration
+- Auto-trims cache to 5 simulators after expiration (within 60-90 seconds after last ensemble call)
+- **Important**: Single model requests (`/sim/singlezpb`) do NOT extend ensemble mode to prevent memory bloat

 ## Performance Profile